What Is Difference Between Customer And Consumer

 Consumer

 A consumer is any end‑user of a product or service, regardless of whether they pay for it.
-Also, the focus is on usage and satisfaction rather than on the act of purchasing.
-Consumers can be the same person as the customer, but they can also be free riders, gift recipients, or members of a household that benefits from a purchase made by someone else Not complicated — just consistent..
+The focus is on usage and satisfaction rather than on the act of purchasing.
+Consumers can be the same person as the customer, but they can also be free riders, gift recipients, or members of a household that benefits from a purchase made by someone else The details matter here..

 Key Differences